 Within a day or two, I will reply with a spreadsheet breaking down each component’s perceived value.
 Also included will be the approximate shipping costs, our fees and your potential profit.

 I usually request customers deliver their bike to my home.
-I want you to have confidence that you are leaving your valuable bike in my hands.
+I want you to have confidence that you are leaving your valuable bike in trustworthy hands.
 We can discuss any questions you may have at that time.

 The exception is when it makes more sense for me to come to you.
 Maybe you have more bikes than your car will hold.
 Maybe you’re unsure of what all to bring.
 I am happy to work with you to make the process smooth.